rafaelkendrik/node-module-inject/README.md

 NODE REQUIRE INJECT
 ===================

-An auto inject loader for sub folder in node require().
+A sub folder auto loader for node require().

 **motivation**:

-  - I - It's hard to require modules using absolute path
+  - I - It's hard to require modules using absolute path only
-  - II - I'd like something that provide auto load of sub folder, injecting them to node require
+  - II - I'd like something that provides sub folder auto loading, injecting them to node require()

 **sample**: